EGI-Federation/documentation/content/en/users/cloud-compute/_index.md

         [Peachnote analysis
         platform](https://www.egi.eu/news/peachnote-in-unison-with-egi/).
--   **Compute and data intensive applications**: for those applications needing considerable amount of resources in term of computation and/or memory and/or intensive I/O. Ad-hoc computing environments can be created in the EGI cloud providers to satisfy extremly intensive HW resource requirements.
+-   **Compute and data intensive applications**: for those applications needing considerable amount of resources in terms of computation and/or memory and/or intensive I/O. Ad-hoc computing environments can be created in the EGI cloud providers to satisfy extremly intensive HW resource requirements.
     -   Example: [VERCE